openhab/org.openhab.binding.zwave/doc/qubino/zmnhyd_0_0.md

 ### Parameter 50: Down value

 Down value [watt]
-Lower power threshold used in parameter no. 52.

-Values:

-  * default value 30 : 30 W

-  * 0 – 4000 : 0W – 4000 W

-Down value cannot be higher than a value specified in parameter no. 51

-NOTE:

-  * if parameter no. 50 value is 100W and if measured power is lower than 100W, the association is send association is send again if measured power will rise above 105W
-  * Power threshold step is 1W
+<p&gtLower power threshold used in parameter no. 52. </p&gt <p&gtValues:</p&gt <ul&gt<li&gtdefault value 30 : 30 W <br /&gt</li&gt <li&gt0 – 4000 : 0W – 4000 W <br /&gt</li&gt </ul&gt<p&gtDown value cannot be higher than a value specified in parameter no. 51 <br /&gt</p&gt <p&gtNOTE:</p&gt <ul&gt<li&gtif parameter no. 50 value is 100W and if measured power is lower than 100W, the association is send association is send again if measured power will rise above 105W</li&gt <li&gtPower threshold step is 1W <br /&gt</li&gt </ul&gt
 Values in the range 0 to 4000 may be set.

 The manufacturer defined default value is ```30```.